Frederick Douglass Institute Fellowship Program

-The Frederick Douglass Institute for African and African-American Studies (FDI) at the University of Rochester invites applications for two residential postdoctoral fellowships for 2021–22 to help support scholars who advance the institute’s mission and this year’s theme of anti-Blackness.
+The Frederick Douglass Institute (FDI) at the University of Rochester invites applications for two residential postdoctoral fellowships for 2021–22 to help support scholars who advance the institute’s mission and this year’s theme of anti-Blackness.

-The postdoctoral fellowships are awarded to scholars who hold a PhD in a field that contributes to African and African American studies.
+The postdoctoral fellowships are awarded to scholars who hold a PhD in a field that contributes to Black studies.
 Applicants must have their PhD in hand before the fellowship begins in September.
 The position carries a stipend of $48,750 for one year, with the possibility of one year of renewal, and a $3,000 fund for research-related activities during the year.